 Truth: Hemorrhages rarely require surgery.
 Repeated hemorrhages may necessitate a safe procedure to reduce the risk of future hemorrhage.

 Myth: Hemorrhages are not preventable.

-Truth: Hemorrhage occurs after voice overuse or misuse.
-If good vocal hygiene is used, you should be able to prevent a hemorrhage.
+Truth: Hemorrhage occurs after voice abuse, usually singing when sick or having to push for any reason.
 Having an exam before you have a problem can detect problems with vocal hygiene or blood vessels that are at risk of hemorrhaging.
 You can then institute measures to prevent having a hemorrhage.